ChilliCream/hotchocolate-docs/docs/filters.md

 In the above example the person resolver just returns the `IQueryable` representing the data source.
 The `IQueryable` represents a not executed database query on which we are able to apply filters.

-The next thing to note is the `UseFiltering` extension method which adds the filter argument to the field and a middleware that can appy those filters to the `IQueryable`.
+The next thing to note is the `UseFiltering` extension method which adds the filter argument to the field and a middleware that can apply those filters to the `IQueryable`.
 The execution engine will in the end execute the `IQueryable` and fetch the data.

 ## Customizing Filters